MSc Digital Marketing (with Advanced Practice)

 Initially you will explore digital marketing principles and practices, emerging technologies and consumer behaviour in the digital age.
 You will develop a good understanding both of traditional marketing and of new ways of working in a digital environment, making the programme relevant to those who have studied marketing and those who are from technology backgrounds.

-In the first year you will complete the taught (classroom) components of the course. apply the theoretical knowledge gained in your previous year to a project brief provided by a business.
+In the first year you will complete the taught (classroom) components of the course.
+During the second year of the course, you and your fellow students will undertake a semester-long group consultancy project.
+This allows you to apply the theoretical knowledge gained in your previous year to a project brief provided by a business.

 Liverpool Business School at Liverpool John Moores University is a member of AACSB International – The Association to Advance Collegiate Schools of Business.